RhetTbull/osxphotos/README.md

 #### Edited photos

 If a photo has been edited in Photos (e.g. cropped, adjusted, etc.) there will be both an original image and an edited image in the Photos Library.
 By default, osxphotos will export both the original and the edited image.
 To distinguish between them, osxphotos will append "_edited" to the edited image.
-For example, if the original image was named `IMG_1234.JPG`, osxphotos will export the original as `IMG_1234.JPG` and the edited version as `IMG_1234_edited.jpeg`.  **Note:** Photos changes the extension of edited images to ".jpeg" even if the original was named ".JPG".
+For example, if the original image was named `IMG_1234.JPG`, osxphotos will export the original as `IMG_1234.JPG` and the edited version as `IMG_1234_edited.jpeg`.

+> [!NOTE]
+> Photos changes the extension of edited images to ".jpeg" even if the original was named ".JPG".

 You can change the suffix appended to edited images using the `--edited-suffix` option:

 `osxphotos export /path/to/export --edited-suffix "_EDIT"`